Foreign incursions and recruitment offences

 - recruit persons to join an organisation engaged in hostile activities, or to serve in or with an armed force in a foreign country.

-The Minister for Home Affairs may permit recruitment of a person or class of persons to serve with an armed force of a foreign country if it is in the interests of the defence or international relations of Australia.
+The Attorney-General may permit recruitment of a person or class of persons to serve with an armed force of a foreign country if it is in the interests of the defence or international relations of Australia.

 It is not an offence under Part 5.5 for an Australian to join the armed forces of a foreign country.